Another Book of Nothing Chapters 20 - 24:

 Through many a birth I wandered in samsara (worldly existence),

 Sri Ramakrishna explained this in terms of residual, or prarabdha karma.
 Karma is the force that propels us ever onward to more experience of life.
-It approximates to Newton’s law that every action must be followed by an equal and opposite reaction, or from the Bible, ‘as you sow, so do you reap’.
+It approximates to Newton’s law that every action must be followed by an equal and opposite reaction, or from the Bible, the epithet ‘as you sow, so do you reap’.

-The individual self that is made up of individual characteristics, bodily and emotional needs and wants - the hungry self - inevitably acts to achieve those ends and to avoid those it doesn't like.
+The individual self that is made up of individual characteristics, bodily and emotional needs and wants - the hungry self - inevitably acts to achieve and satisfy these ends and to avoid those it doesn't like.
 As such it has a sense of identity, purpose and intent – otherwise known as ego – and it follows that every action thus performed is in fact consolidating the notion that such an entity exists and is real.
 Thus we habitually and continually create and colour our world in relation to this self-image, and are bound to enjoy or suffer the consequences accordingly.

 To explain the mechanism of karma, Sri Ramakrishna used the metaphor of a potter’s wheel as seen in the villages of India.
 It consists of a large, thick circular slab of stone perfectly balanced on a wooden pivot just above the ground.
 Towards the edge is a hole into which the potter inserts a stick and ‘winds up’ the wheel to such a speed that it can continue revolving for a long time, during which the clay can be thrown and pots moulded into shape.
 In this illustration, the stick represents the ego, the individual self.
 The driving force applied in winding the wheel with the stick is karma - the action performed with individual purpose and intent and which thus propels the wheel of life.
 Removing the stick represents enlightenment, the realisation of non-self, but the wheel of karma, as the momentum that created the body and its world up to this point, known as prarabdha or residual karma, will continue to revolve until the force that propelled it is spent.